LeBron James: Legacy

 James with the Cavaliers in 2017.
-NBA analyst Brian Windhorst, who spent his career covering James, recounted: "No one has ever had as much hype as James has had to live up to, and James has delivered on every last drop."
+According to NBA analyst Brian Windhorst, who has covered James since high school, "No one has ever had as much hype as James has had to live up to, and James has delivered on every last drop."

 James left high school as one of the most hyped prospects in NBA history.
 (Note: See Ryan Jones, Jay Bilas, Chris Broussard, Sam Smith, and Chad Ford.)
-Upon entering the NBA, he made an immediate impact and was voted Rookie of the Year in his debut season.
+Upon entering the league, he made an immediate impact and was voted Rookie of the Year in his debut season.
 As of 2024, James has been named to 21 All-NBA Teams, including 13 times to the First Team, which are both NBA records.
 His four MVP awards are matched only by Michael Jordan, Kareem Abdul-Jabbar, Wilt Chamberlain, and Bill Russell; James and Russell are the only players to win four MVP awards in a five-year span.
 James has also won four Finals MVP Awards, which is the second-most all-time, and earned All-Defensive honors every season from 2009 to 2014.
-While James has never won the Defensive Player of the Year Award, he has finished second in the voting twice and lists it as one of his main goals.
+While James has never won the Defensive Player of the Year Award, he has finished second in the voting twice and lists it among his goals.
 His teams have appeared in the Finals ten times and won four championships; his 10 Finals appearances are tied for third all-time.
-(Note: Tied with Abdul-Jabbar behind Bill Russell (12) and Sam Jones (11) of the Celtics.)
-Some analysts have criticized him for not having a better Finals record, while others have countered that James usually performed well but his team was defeated by superior competition.
+(Note: Tied with Abdul-Jabbar behind Bill Russell (12) and Sam Jones (11) of the Celtics) Some analysts have criticized him for not having a better Finals record, while others have countered that James usually performed well but his team was defeated by superior competition.
+(Note: Attributed to multiple references:)